mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 *[laughter]*

-Because we have to understand something as a whole.
-"A is A; A is not A." *[laughter]* "A is A."
+Because we have to understand something as a whole. "‘A’ is ‘A’; ‘A’ is not ‘A’." *[laughter]* "‘A’ is ‘A’."

 ##### 55:48